A simple introduction to endpoint security

 Basic functions

-Although functionality has been constantly upgraded over time, the basic concept and behavior remain the same.
+While the functionality has been constantly upgraded over time, the basic concept and behavior remain the same.

 Scan function

-[Scheduled scan]
+[Scheduled Scan]

 [Real-time scanning]